We Remember What We Care About

 Executive Control

-When we are overwhelmed, we struggle to focus.
+When we are overwhelmed, we struggle to focus and learn.

 A weak Executive Control Network leads to poor focus and impulsivity.